deep-security/smartcheck-plugin/README.md

   - If the client should ignore certificate errors when connecting to Deep Security Smart Check.
 You may want to set this if you've configured a self signed cert.
-- **smartcheckUser**
-  - The username to authenticate with the Deep Security Smart Check deployment
-- **smartcheckPassword**
+- **smartcheckCredentialsId**
-  - The password to authenticate with the Deep Security Smart Check deployment
+  - The credentials to authenticate with the Deep Security Smart Check deployment.
+    This must be a "Username with password" credential.
 - **imageName**
   - The name of the image to scan
 - **imagePullAuth**